JonasSchaub/ART2a-Clustering-for-Java/README.md

 Implementation of the ART 2-A clustering algorithm in Java.

 ## Description
-Implementation of the "Adaptive Resonance Theory" ART 2-A clustering algorithm in Java with single machine precision for fast, unsupervised clustering for open categorical problems (see references below).
+Implementation of the "Adaptive Resonance Theory" ART 2-A clustering algorithm in Java with single machine precision (based on float values) for fast, unsupervised clustering for open categorical problems (see references below).
 A general description of the algorithm is provided in document <a href="https://github.com/JonasSchaub/ART2a-Clustering-for-Java/tree/main/ART-2A-Algorithm.pdf">"ART-2A-Algorithm.pdf"</a>.

-## Example initialization and usage of ART2a-Clustering-for-Java
+## Example usage
 See the <a href="https://github.com/JonasSchaub/ART2a-Clustering-for-Java/wiki">wiki</a> of this repository.

 ## JavaDoc
 The JavaDoc of this library can be found <a href="https://jonasschaub.github.io/ART2a-Clustering-for-Java/javadoc/">here</a>.

 ## Installation
-ART2a-Clustering-for-Java is hosted as a package/artifact on the sonatype maven central repository.
+ART2a-Clustering-for-Java is hosted as a package/artifact on the Maven central repository.
 See the
 <a href="https://central.sonatype.com/artifact/io.github.jonasschaub/ART2a-Clustering-for-Java/">artifact page</a> for installation
-guidelines using build tools like maven or gradle.
+guidelines using build tools like Maven or Gradle.
 <br>
 To install ART2a-Clustering-for-Java via its JAR archive, you can get it from the
 <a href="https://github.com/JonasSchaub/ART2a-Clustering-for-Java/releases">releases</a>.
 Note that other dependencies